tahaShm/ai-nn-image-classification/README.md

-# ai-simple-nn
+# ai-nn-image-classification

-This is a simple neural network for image classification using pytorch including:
+This is a neural network for image classification using pytorch including:

 - Neural network layers like feed-forward and softmax
 - Cost function using cross entropy